Package 'slca'

 confint(nlsy_jlcpa, 1:4)

-Estimate Parameters of slca Object
+Estimate Parameters of an slca Object

 Description